A small native carnivore, smaller cousin the the wolverine, the Pacific fisher is an important member of older forests in the Pacific Northwest.

 Even in areas where they are relatively abundant, fishers are secretive and rarely seen.

 - Fishers are carnivores, hunting and eating small mammals like mountain beavers.
 Like other carnivores, they also relish carrion, a lot less work!
-Fishers are the only forest carnivore known to hunt porcupine with regular success–no small feat.
-(Cougars are known to eat porcupines, but not often.)
+Fishers are one of the only forest carnivores known to hunt porcupines–no small feat.

 - Fishers range across North America where they haven't been wiped out locally.
 People have named them many things, including black cat, fisher cat, pekan, pequam, wejack, and woods-otter.